 Saskatchewan

-In Saskatchewan, the role of education and enforcement for WHMIS and GHS is shared by the partnership of WorkSafe Saskatchewan, a partnership between the Saskatchewan Workers' Compensation Board (WCB) and the Ministry of Labour Relations and Workplace Safety (LRWS).
+In Saskatchewan, the role of education and enforcement for WHMIS is the responsibility of WorkSafe Saskatchewan, a partnership between the Saskatchewan Workers' Compensation Board (WCB) and the Ministry of Labour Relations and Workplace Safety (LRWS).

-The WCB provides education and information to workers and employers, while LRWS Occupational Health and Safety Division focuses primarily on the enforcement of WHMIS.
+The WCB provides education and information to workers and employers, while LRWS Occupational Health and Safety Branch focuses primarily on the enforcement of WHMIS.
+Online WHMIS training can be accessed at the WorkSafe Saskatchewan website via the link below.

 WHMIS Status